vs-k28/Math-Game/README.md

 #### Description:

-This website is a math game that tests your multiplication skills.
+This website is a math game.
 The game is played in multiple pages.
 On the first page, you will see a button that says "Math Game".
 Click on this button to load the game.

 The game will then show you a start loader with a countdown from 3 to 0.
 Once the countdown is finished, you will be taken to the game welcome page.